donkirkby/four-letter-blocks/docs/construct_your_own.md

 use a multiple of four squares, you'll just have to make the blocks different sizes.

-The grid size should be between 7x7 and 11x11.
-Anything bigger than 11x11 becomes too frustrating to solve, and it takes too long to find a piece with the right clue number.
+The grid size should be between 7x7 and 15x15.
+Anything bigger than 11x11 gets the card suits to help solvers work on one corner at a time, and anything bigger than 15x15 becomes too frustrating to solve.
+It takes too long to find a piece with the right clue number.

 ### Installing the Software
 The next step happens in the Four-Letter Blocks program, so install it with